 Final Thoughts from the Warehouse Floor

-If you’re struggling with thick, yellow nails and topicals haven't touched it, it might be time to try the internal route.
+If you are struggling with thick, yellow nails and topicals have not touched it, it might be time to try the internal route.
 Just be patient.
-Buy the 3-bottle pack, take your photos every Sunday, and don't give up at Week 4.
+Buy the 3-bottle pack, take your photos every Sunday, and do not give up at Week 4.
 If things get worse, or if your toe starts getting red and swollen, stop everything and see a real doctor immediately.
+If you are ready to start your own 90-day log, you can grab Keravita Pro right here and see if your results match mine.
+Just do not forget the flashlight and the notebook.